 When you live up here, it's pretty easy to become accustomed to fishing whenever you want.
 With a vast area to fish, and 70,000 lakes to choose from, finding that good fishin' hole is relatively easy to do.
-So easy in fact, locals like myself and my brother-in-law Darren often try to think of new challenges - trying to get into a remote lake or fishing in the cold for example, and when it comes to fall muskie fishing, sometimes the extreme cold!
+So easy in fact, locals like myself always look to think of new challenges - trying to get into a remote lake or fishing in the cold for example, and when it comes to fall muskie fishing, sometimes the extreme cold!
 When the calendar hits October each year we start planning our late season quest for big muskie which, according to many experts, is when "the fish of 10,000 casts" decides to go easy on the anglers pursuing it, or so they say...

 When It Gets Cold - The Muskie Fishing Heats Up!